fmerg/pymerkle/docs/source/generation.rst

     proof = tree.consistencyProof(subhash=subhash, sublength=666)

 The produced `proof` is an instance of the `Proof`_ class.
-It consists of a path of hashes and all required parameters for validation to be performed by the auditor.
+It consists of a path of hashes and the required parameters for validation to be performed by the monitor.
 Invoking it from the Python interpreter, it looks like

 .. code-block:: bash